TrayserCassa/DiscordHandler/README.md

 If u want to know, how to send messages via POST and [requests](http://docs.python-requests.org/en/master/) to Discord you can see an example in [Discord file](send_discord.py).

+## Mentions:

+To use mentions use the paramter notify_users.
+You can use __everyone__ without id and private mentions with id.
+To get your user id you need to activate the developer mode and right click on your name.

 ## Example:
 ```python